realworldocaml/book/other-notes/01-intro.md

 similar to generics in C# and Java, except that generics are far more natural and lightweight in OCaml.

-## Tuples, Lists and Pattern-matching
+## Lists, Tuples and Pattern-matching

 So far, we've only encountered a handful of types: `int`, `float`, `string`, along with function types.
 But in order to see more meaningful examples, we need ways of building up compound datatypes.
 One fundamental example is that of a tuple.
-Consider the following simple function that takes two integers and computes the quotient and remainder as a tuple.
+Consider the following simple function that

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let quot_and_rem x y =